Snowy Week Kicks off with a First Alert Weather Day Today

 Today:

 FIRST ALERT WEATHER DAYS: WEDNESDAY - THURSDAY: Wintry changes are again in the forecast as we head into mid-week!
 A Colorado Low slides in from the south and is looking to bring snow and wind to the northern Plains Wednesday-Thursday.
 Snow is looking heaviest at this time through SD on Tuesday/Wednesday before possibly becoming more widespread across our region Wednesday afternoon into Thursday.
-This PLEASE KEEP IN MIND changes to the timing and track are likely.
+Our region seems to, once again, narrowly miss the brunt of this storm as our southern counties have the chance to see 8+ inches of snow in some locations.
+However, places further south, such as the Twin Cities, have the chance to see over two feet of snow.
+If you are traveling to the south, please be very careful.
+PLEASE KEEP IN MIND changes to the timing and track are likely.
 Stay tuned right here as we continue to bring you the latest.

 Copyright 2021 KVLY.
 All rights reserved.